Branches of Wing Chun: Features

 This lineage contains techniques that deviate from contemporary Wing Chun, that was passed down by Ng Mui and/or Leung Bok-chao.
 The difference is pronounced enough that the Wing Chun style of this lineage is considered its own martial art, Weng Chun.
 This view is supported by Ip Man lineage.

 Other notable Wing Chun branches

 Law-family / Snake-Pattern Wing Chun

 This lineage was originates from Leung Bok-chau, husband of Yim Wing-chun.
-When at Kwangsi, Leung Bok-chau taught his martial art to Law Man-gung, who was kung fu brother of Leung Lan-kwai.
+When in Guangxi, Leung Bok-chau taught his martial art to Law Man-gung, who was kung fu brother of Leung Lan-kwai.
 Law Man Gung would pass down the knowledge to Fok Bo-chuen, who would be one of the Wing Chun teachers of Yuen brothers.
 This lineage doesn't exist as its own lineage anymore.
 Elements of this lineage are mainly continued by Yuen Chai-wan and Yiu Choi/Yiu Kai lineages and has a strong presence in Vietnamese Wing Chun.